krisalyssa/craigcottingham.github.io/_posts/2016-08-22-ec2-getting-started-ii.md

 First, create the security group.

 {% highlight sh %}
-  $ aws ec2 create-security-group --group-name demo-sg
+  $ aws ec2 create-security-group --group-name demo-sg --description "For demonstration purposes"
 {% endhighlight %}

 You can name it something other than `demo-sg` if you desire, but make sure to use the new name from here on out.